video-db/agent-toolkit/README.md

 <br/>

-## Workflows that Updates Sub Components Context
+## 🔧 GitHub Workflows for Sub-Component Context Updates

-The following section provides detailed descriptions, configuration options of each GitHub Action workflow that creates Sub Components Context from Sources.
+This section describes each GitHub Action workflow responsible for generating and updating **Sub-Component Contexts** from their respective sources.

+> **Note**: This guide highlights the **most commonly used configuration options**.
+> To keep things concise, it omits explanations for obvious settings—these can be found in the [`config.yaml`](https://github.com/video-db/agent-toolkit/blob/readme-refactor/config.yaml) file.

 <br>